gin no. 039 – Noon Gun Gin

 The Halifax Citadel dates back to 1749 when the hilltop was selected as the site for a fort to defend Halifax harbor.
 Today, the Canadian historic site is one of the most visited attractions in Nova Scotia.
 The highlight of any visit is the firing of the noon gun, a 12-pound cannon, which has been done by soldiers in period uniforms daily since 1857.
 I guess though in 1857 the uniforms would not have been considered “period”.

-The bottle of Noon Gun Gin in the collection remains unopened.
-When we do open it and sample it again, I will update this post with more detailed tasting notes.
-For now it’s good to know that in addition to being aged in a two-and-half century old building, it is made with Nova Scotia wheat.
+In addition to being aged for five months in a two-and-half century old building, it is made with Nova Scotia wheat.
+My old bottle advertises twelve botanicals, but today their website claims just ten.
 It drinks smooth, like most aged, low proof gin.
-I haven’t mixed it with tonic yet, but remember finding it very pleasant to drink neat.
+The bottle of Noon Gun Gin in the collection remained unopened until January 17, 2025.
+That night I tried it neat and in a gin and tonic and enjoyed both.
 In the end, it is the story and the history that makes this gin so interesting and such a prized part of the collection.
-And that’s why I still haven’t opened it.
+And that’s why I waited so long to open it.

 Create a website or blog at WordPress.com